Decorative neutral curve divider

 Key Takeaways

-- Break down your pay structure: Your OTE is a simple equation: your guaranteed base salary plus your performance-based commission.
+• Break down your pay structure: Your OTE is a simple equation: your guaranteed base salary plus your performance-based commission.
 Knowing this split helps you understand your stable income versus what you need to earn by hitting 100% of your sales goals.

-- Look beyond the big number: A high OTE is only valuable if it's achievable.
+• Look beyond the big number: A high OTE is only valuable if it's achievable.
 Ask potential employers about the team's quota attainment rate and the typical sales cycle to gauge whether the performance expectations are realistic.

-- Create a plan to hit your quota: To consistently earn your target income, translate your annual quota into smaller, actionable goals.
+• Create a plan to hit your quota: To consistently earn your target income, translate your annual quota into smaller, actionable goals.
 Focus on the daily and weekly activities that generate results, creating a clear path to success.

-What is OTE (On-Target Earnings)?
+So, What Exactly is OTE in Sales?

 If you’re exploring a career in sales, you've likely seen the acronym "OTE" pop up in job descriptions.
 OTE, or On-Target Earnings, is the total amount of money you can expect to make in a year if you hit 100% of your sales goals.
 It’s a fundamental concept in sales compensation, combining a guaranteed salary with performance-based pay.
 This structure gives you a clear picture of your potential earnings while motivating you to perform your best.
 Think of it as the company's promise of what's possible when you meet their expectations.